 Photographing Hip-Hop Culture

-The Museum acquired Bill Adler’s Eyejammie Hip Hop Photography Collection in 2015, which provided the impetus to create the recent exhibition, Represent: Hip-Hop Photography.
-The Eyejammie Hip Hop Photography Collection consists of nearly 500 images from more than 40 photographers.
-This is the largest collection of hip-hop images held by the Smithsonian’s National Museum of African American History & Culture.
+The Museum acquired Bill Adler’s Eyejammie Hip-Hop Photography Collection in 2015, which provided the impetus to create the recent exhibition, “Represent: Hip-Hop Photography.”
+The Eyejammie Hip Hop Photography Collection consists of nearly 500 images from more than 40 photographers and is the most extensive collection of hip-hop images held by the Museum.

-The interactive table in the center of the space highlights more images from the Eyejammie collection; and the excerpts from the films Wild Style, Graffiti Rock, and Stretch and Bobbito: Radio That Changed Lives further demonstrate the impact and evolution of hip-hop culture.
+The interactive table in the center of the space shows more images from the Eyejammie Collection, including excerpts from the films “Wild Style,” “Graffiti Rock” and “Stretch and Bobbito: Radio That Changed Lives.”
+These further demonstrate the impact and evolution of hip-hop culture.